Remember - You must be logged in

 IBRA: 60th Anniversary

-Providing information on bees and bee science for sixty years
+Providing information on bees and bee science for sixty five years

 It was in 1945 that the British Beekeepers Association appointed a research committee, composed mainly of beekeepers who were also professional scientists and had experience of research and research methods.
 Dr Crane was the secretary of this committee.
 Their task was the organization and coordination of research in the UK on beekeeping and allied subjects.
 By 1948 it had become clear that the task was impossible without funding beyond the means of the BBKA.
 Plans were drawn up for an independent organization to take on the task.

 1949, January 24th was the day that the Bee Research Association (BRA) legally came into existence.
 Dr Crane was its Director.
 Membership was £1.00, corporate membership £5.00.
 These facts explain why we have what are to some a rather strange title and a membership system.

 I952 Bee World, became a BRA journal having bee "sailing under two flags" - The Apis Club and BRA - since 1950 when Dr Crane became editor.
 The most important single achievement of the year was the publication by The Association of Dorothy Hodges fine work The pollen loads of the honeybee, now a collectors item.
 This year also saw the

 1953 was the year in which Mount Everest was climbed for the first time and climbed by a beekeeper - Sir Edmund Hillary.
 As there was no other body to do so BRA opened a fund for a commemorative presentation and a collection of bee books was duly given to the climber with a specially designed bookplate marking the achievement.